JetBrains/kotlin-native/MULTIPLATFORM.md

 Now we can create an Android application which will use the library we implemented on the previous step.
 Open Android Studio and create a new project in the `androidApp` directory.
-Android Studio generates all necessary files and directories so we need only add a dependency on our library.
-There are only 2 actions we have to do:
+Android Studio generates all necessary files and directories so we only need to add a dependency on our library.
+There are 2 actions we need to do:

 1. Add dependency on the library.
 To do this just open `androidApp/app/build.gradle` and add the following snippet in the `dependencies` script block: